AmandaFranklinRyan/Conflict-Mapping-with-Satellite-Data/README.md

 -   raqqa2: Animated GIF made from downloaded satellite images showing damage to Raqqa

 -   UNOSAT interactive map: Interactive map of UNOSAT damage showing the types of buildings damaged

+    **Final Report**

+-   Propaganda Wars Report: Background and project methodology document with interactive map and GIF

     The **Sentinel 2A** and **Sentinel 2LC** libraries contain the downloaded satellite imagery